juxor/afaq/markdown/secG4.md

 little use to point out that such a situation is **not** what the Individualist Anarchists desired for it is a question of whether their ideas would actually result in what they wanted.
-Social anarchists have fears that it will not.
-Significantly, as we noted in [section G.3](secG3.html), Tucker was sensible enough to argue that those subject to such developments should rebel against it.
+Social anarchists have fears that they will not.
+Significantly, as we noted in [section G.3](secG3.html), Tucker was sensible enough to argue that those subject to such developments should rebel against them.

 In response, individualist anarchists could argue that the alternative to markets would be authoritarian (i.e., some form of central planning) and/or